PaulBouchier/six_can/aider_can_chooser.md

 ## Context

+This class will be called by a higher-level node and passed the node handle at initialization.
-This node subscribes to topic '/can_positions' in which each geometry_msgs/msgs/PoseArray message describes the poses in the odom frame of any cans found in the current lidar scan.
+It subscribes to topic '/can_positions' in which each geometry_msgs/msgs/PoseArray message describes the poses in the odom frame of any cans found in the current lidar scan.

 ## Low level tasks